Subjects

 Chair’s Website

-Since October 1, 2014, the Chair of Didactics of German as a Second Language has been held by Prof. Dr. Michalak.
+Since October 1, 2014, the Chair of German as a Second Language Education Research has been held by Prof. Dr. Michalak.
 The research focuses on second language acquisition and didactics, language support for children and adults with a migration background, and teaching and learning processes in German as a second language.
 Through close collaboration with, among others, the Didactics of Biology, History Didactics, Music Education, and the Junior Professorship for Modern German Literature with a focus on Children’s and Youth Literature, research is conducted on language-conscious subject teaching, models of language development in subject instruction, and cross-disciplinary language support, which is also conveyed in seminars.
 Additionally, the chair organizes and supervises numerous opportunities to transfer research into practice, for example in summer camps or language support projects.

 Preparing teacher education students for school practice is another essential task at the chair.
 Through innovative teaching and learning formats, theory-practice seminars, and tandem seminars with other subject didactics, all school types can be reached, and key aspects of teacher professionalism are imparted.